Flying with a Baby: Tips and Useful Gadgets

 While flying with a fresh bub seemed dreadful (not to mention we also have a cat with us quite often), it was way easier than I thought it would be.

-My first son slept through an entire flight and didn’t even make a peep.
+My first son slept through an entire first flight and didn’t even make a peep.
 My second son was fussing a bit (he’s a bit more of a fussy baby), but also just fell asleep.
 The crew loved babies and fellow passengers were amazed at how quiet they were.

 Young mother holding her infant during a flight, highlighting the care needed when flying with a baby.